 For 1955, Stuart continued to run his Mk VIII privately and then a Mk IX.
 Things started badly failing to finish at Kirkistown on 19th March and Snetterton on the 26th but improved a little with a sixth in the Earl of March Trophy at Goodwood, then a win over Don Parker at Charterhall on 16th April and third at Ibsley on the 30th after a tussle with Don.
-At Brands on 1st May, Stuart won the first final beating George Wicken and Don Parker, then at Silverstone on 7th May in the 50 Mile Race, he took pole and set fastest lap before finishing third to Ivor and Jim after flying over the bank at Copse, on the 29th he took fourth in the Sporting Record Trophy at Brands and fifth in the Redex Trophy at Crystal Palace the following day.
+At Brands on 1st May, Stuart won the first final beating George Wicken and Don Parker, then at Silverstone on 7th May in the 50 Mile Race, he took pole and set fastest lap before finishing third to Ivor and Jim, on the 29th he took fourth in the Sporting Record Trophy at Brands and fifth in the Redex Trophy at Crystal Palace the following day.

 Back at Brands in July, Stuart won the final of the Sporting Record Trophy ahead of George Wicken and Ivor and at Aintree, for the Grand Prix he was denied by a misfire after a race long duel with Jim Russell but could only manage fifth at Crystal Palace on the 30th.
 A DNF at Snetterton on 13th August was followed by another win in the John Bull Trophy at Oulton Park ahead of Ivor, David Boshier-Jones and Jim and a disappointing sixth at Aintree on 3rd September and a fourth in the final of the Beart Trophy at Brands on the 4th.
 In the Gold Cup at Oulton on the 24th, Stuart took fifth, Boshier-Jones winning.